 Join NASW representatives to learn about the process for gaining licensure in Colorado and get common questions answered.
 How many hours do I need?
 When should I apply?
 What hours will count?
 What does the new continuing professional development requirement mean?
 NASW speakers will also talk about the benefits of NASW membership.

-You can view the professional networking, loan repayment, and LCSW process workshops on the GSSW Student Resource Portfolio.
+You can view the professional networking, loan repayment, and LCSW process workshops as well as videoed workshops and many other career resources on the GSSW Student Resource Portfolio.

-Graduate Career Services also offers a number of career related workshops throughout the year.
-To view their schedule visit their website.
+Career Services also offers a number of career related workshops throughout the year.
+To view their schedule, visit their website.